ericyang789/Parallel-Compute-Project/README.md

 <img width="401" alt="calc_Q" src="https://user-images.githubusercontent.com/44482565/117586601-c1fa4500-b14b-11eb-83dd-f7b8d50ae17d.png">

-Similarly, calc_Q() is another function in t-SNE that is called a large number of times, specifically during each gradient descent iteration to calculate distances between points in the embedded 2D t-SNE space.
 Adding a parallel directive for the for loop as seen here allows all the GPU threads to perform independent distance calculations simultaneously.
 In addition to this, we specified the matrices to be copied in and out of the for loop, as well as adding a loop reduction for the running sum variable 'Z'.